Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Introduction

 For optomechanical sideband cooling, the theoretical upper limit for the mechanical state purity can be determined by ignoring all noise sources except the electromagnetic vacuum noise entering the cavity mode.
 This is the so-called {\it quantum backaction limit}.
 We present exact analytical expression for the purity in this limit, both for one- and two-dimensional oscillators.

 The article is organized as follows.
 In Section \ref{sec:Purity}, we show how quantum state purity relates to observable expectation values for one- and two-dimensional oscillators in Gaussian states, and we define the related thermal occupation number in the one-dimensional case.
 We define the optomechanical model in Section \ref{sec:Model}.
 In Sections \ref{sec:1DOM} and \ref{sec:2DOM}, we calculate the purity for optomechanical systems with one- and two-dimensional oscillators, respectively, compare with the standard average phonon number, and present analytical expressions for the upper limits of purity.
 We conclude in Section \ref{sec:Conclusion}.
+For convenience, an overview of the symbols used in the article is found in the Appendix.